Shopify/polaris/.changeset/wild-ties-join.md

 npx @shopify/polaris-migrator icons-v8-update-names <path>
 ```

+All icon fill values are replaced with `currentColor`.
+If you are using the `<Icon>` component you will not see a change.

 Removed Major and Minor icon sizing.
 All icons are the same size.

 Updated icon design for `JobsIcon`, `JobsFilledIcon`, `AutomationIcon`, `AutomationFilledIcon`, `GiftCardIcon`, `InventoryFilledIcon`, `ReportsIcon`, `ShipmentFilledIcon`, `AppsFilledIcon`, `MarketsIcon`, `MarketsFilledIcon`, `BillingStatementDollarFilledIcon`, `BillingStatementEuroFilledIcon`, `BillingStatementPoundFilledIcon`, `BillingStatementRupeeFilledIcon`, `BillingStatementYenFilledIcon`, `LegalFilledIcon`, `IdentityCardIcon`, `IdentityCardFilledIcon`, `DomainsIcon`, `DomainNewIcon`, `DomainsFilledIcon`, `StoreIcon`, `StoreOnlineIcon`, `ManagedStoreIcon`, `ImportStoreIcon`, `TaxIcon`, `TaxFilledIcon`, `PackageFilledIcon`, `LocationIcon`, `LocationFilledIcon`, `InactiveLocationIcon`, `PinIcon`, `GlobeIcon`, `TransportIcon`, `NatureIcon`, `FoodIcon`, `ColorsIcon`